Why did V let Finch shoot him?

 Q: Who is V?

 A: V is the main protagonist in the film “V for Vendetta.”
-He is a masked vigilante seeking to overthrow a totalitarian regime.
+He is a masked vigilante fighting against a totalitarian government.